Decomposing random regular graphs into stars: Small values of

 To cover the remaining range, that is $(d+1)/3 < k < d/2$, we need a more technical result from~\cite{LTWZ}.
 In this range, we let $\beta(v) = d -2k\in \{0,1,\ldots, k-1\}$ for all $v\in V(G)$.
 Lov{\' a}sz et al.~\cite{LTWZ} use a function $\tau:V(G)\to \{0,\pm 1,\ldots, \pm k\}$ such that for each vertex $v\in V(G)$,

 In our range we have $\tau(v)=\beta(v)=d-2k$ for all $v\in V$.
 They extend $\tau$ to a function over subsets of $V(G)$ such that $|\tau(A)|\leq k$ for all $A\subseteq V(G)$.

 We will state a special case of their theorem which suffices for our purposes, obtained by applying~\cite[Theorem~3.1]{LTWZ} to the disjoint union of a $d$-regular graph and an isolated vertex $z_0$, using the fact that $\tau(v)$ is always nonzero and the observations above.
 Let $e(A,\bar{A})$ denote the number of edges from $A$ to $\bar{A} = [n]\setminus A$, for all $A\subseteq [n]$.
+A graph is said to be \emph{internally $r$-edge-connected} if for every cut with at least two vertices on either side, the number of edges across the cut is at least~$r$.